 Hypochromia is when MCHC falls below the normal range.
 This is a disease that usually means fewer red blood cells or less haemoglobin, which means that not enough oxygen is being transported.
 Here are some reasons why your MCHC could be low:

-- Iron Deficiency Anaemia: A prevalent reason for low MCHC is due to deficiency of iron.
-This means that without enough iron, the body cannot form plenty of hemoglobin and therefore MCHC is low.
+- Iron Deficiency Anaemia: A prevalent reason for low MCHC is a deficiency of iron.
+This means that without enough iron, the body cannot form enough hemoglobin, and therefore, MCHC is low.

 - Chronic diseases: Diseases such as chronic kidney disease or inflammation may also lead to decreased MCHC.